mariancerny/freebsd-ports-php56/README.md

 FreeBSD ports subtree to build packages for the unsupported (EoL) PHP 5.6 version.

-Updated to the lasted version 5.6.40.
+Updated to the latest PHP version 5.6.40.

 ## Preparation